jsantell/dancer.js/README.md

-Beat Instance Methods
+Kick Instance Methods
 ---

-These methods can be called on a beat instance to turn on and off the registered callbacks
+These methods can be called on a kick instance to turn on and off the registered callbacks

-* `on()` turns on the beat instance's callbacks and detections
+* `on()` turns on the kick instance's callbacks and detections
-* `off()` turns off the beat instance's callbacks and detections
+* `off()` turns off the kick instance's callbacks and detections
+* `set( options )` can pass in an object literal with the 5 kick options, similar to creating a new kick option

 Example
 ---